 Everyone knows this one, you can get it from a cut or wound received outdoors.
 There are lots of chances to cut yourself while traveling – rusty parts on boats, fences, nails on the ground, a sharp bolt on a tuk-tuk.
 Luckily, getting vaccinated only takes one TDaP combo shot in the arm; immunization is good for 10 years.

 Yes, it will make your arm sore for a couple of days, but that beats watching your arm slowly decay from infection.

 The most common way to get Typhoid fever is from contaminated water.
 Before you go thinking that you are safe because you don’t drink the local water — think again.
 Restaurants and street food stalls wash their dishes and utensils in something, and I can guarantee that they don’t use bottled water.

 Anyone traveling in developing countries should probably go ahead and get immunized against typhoid.
 The good news for Americans is that they can get 3 – 4 oral capsules taken at home every other day to become immunized — one less shot in the arm!
 People in the rest of the world still have to get the shots.
-The shot is good for 2 years; the capsule immunization is usually good for 5 years.
+The shot is good for 2 years; the capsule immunization is usually good for five years.

 Japanese B Encephalitis (Skip it)